EUDAT-Training/B2SHARE-Training/api/07_Update_all_community_metadata_fields.md

 - Creating a structure with metadata values from file
 - Two scenarios:
  - Using the structure to add metadata for new records
- - Creating a JSON patch that can modify the current record metadata
+ - Creating a JSON Patch that can modify metadata of a published record
-- Submitting the metadata using the corresponding required request method
+- Submitting the created metadata patch

 ### Community metadata schemas
-For a more elaborate description of metadata schema definitions in B2SHARE, refer to the [Data Structures](../deploy/10_Data_strucutres.md) guide in the deploy module of this repository.
+For a more elaborate description of metadata schema definitions in B2SHARE, refer to the [Data Structures](../deploy/10_Data_structures.md) guide in the deploy module of this repository.
 For a general introduction of JSON Schemas, check out their [online book](https://spacetelescope.github.io/understanding-json-schema) which gives a quick general introduction.

 ## Getting the community metadata schema definition and structure
 To get the latest version of the metadata schema definition of for example the EUDAT community, do the following: